 Thayer's laptop program is designed to support collaborative learning and help students become more independent, creative, and productive.
 Students use educational applications such as Lego Robotics, GarageBand, Adobe Design products, and SimBio.
 A mobile laptop program allows students to create within these applications both at home and at school.
 In a recent survey, students reported that the laptops were helpful in taking notes, keeping work organized, taking online assessments, creating class content, accessing class content, and researching.

 Later in the summer we will return 13” MacBook Air laptops to Middle School students and distribute laptops to new students.
 Thayer manages all laptops with wireless and global filtering policies.
 The laptops have internet filtering even when off campus.

 Laptop Insurance Information

-Thayer Academy is offering a group policy with Worth Ave Group Insurance.
+Thayer offers a group policy with Worth Ave.
+Group Insurance.
 This is a voluntary group policy and must be renewed every year.
-Payment is made online and claims will be handled by Thayer Academy.
-You will get the benefit of the lower premium, and the claim turnaround time is faster since the school handles the claim.
-The group rate to protect your school issued laptop is $75.00 per year with no deductible.
+Payment is made online, and claims are handled by Thayer.
+You will get the benefits of a lower premium and faster claim turnaround time since Thayer handles the claim.
+The group rate to protect your school-issued laptop is $75 per year with no deductible.

 - Accidental Damage including drops/cracked screens/liquid spills